How to Become a Design Manager

 What does a Design Manager do?

-A Design Manager manages a team of CAE specialists that support the design engineering and development of products, components, or structures.
+A Design Manager manages the computer-aided engineering (CAE) function to support and optimize the design engineering process for complex products, components, or structures.
 Collaborates with engineering teams to provide CAE design, analysis, and modeling support.
-Being a Design Manager utilizes CAE tools to facilitate benchmarking, concept design, prototype development, simulation, and testing protocols.
-Evaluates project results to design, develop, and implement guidelines and procedures to achieve engineering efficiencies.
-Additionally, Design Manager requires a bachelor's degree in engineering.
+Being a Design Manager reviews and evaluates layouts and drawings to ensure clarity, completeness, and adherence to design standards and protocols.
+Researches and recommends CAE tools to facilitate benchmarking, concept design, prototype development, simulation, and testing protocols.
+Additionally, Design Manager evaluates project results and metrics to develop and implement improvements to design engineering capabilities.
+Assists with high-level product, component, or structure design planning and scheduling.
+Requires a bachelor's degree in engineering or related discipline.
 Typically reports to a director.
 The Design Manager manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 To be a Design Manager typically requires 5 years experience in the related area as an individual contributor.
-1 - 3 years supervisory experience may be required.
+1-3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.

 The primary role of a design manager is to provide leadership for his team of designers throughout the course of a project.